 But it is important and shouldn’t be pushed to the bottom of your financial to-do list, especially if you have loved ones you want to protect.
 And making a will isn’t complicated or time-consuming.
 Realistically, it can take you 20 minutes to only a few hours to get done.

 Don’t know much about wills?
 Neither did I before I got mine done.
-Let me share with you some important stats and steps so you can cross it off your financial to-do list ASAP.
+Let me share with you some important stats and steps so you can cross them off your financial to-do list ASAP.

 Most Canadians Don’t Have Wills and That’s Not Okay

 I had an inkling that the majority of Canadians didn’t have wills, but the stats I found were pretty shocking.

 According to a 2020 survey that Willful commissioned through the Angus Reid Institute, 57% of Canadians don’t have a will.
 Looking at one province specifically, Willful also found that 58% of BC residents don’t have a will, and 90% of millennials surveyed said they’ve also been putting it off.

 This is not okay.
-I know in many financial books they tell you that if you’re young, don’t have any assets and/or dependents, then you don’t really need to worry about getting a will.
+I know in many financial books they tell you that if you’re young, and don’t have any assets and/or dependents, then you don’t really need to worry about getting a will.
 For the most part, this is true.
-If you’re 22, still living with your parents and only have $500 in the bank, you may not need a will.
+If you’re 22, still living with your parents, and only have $500 in the bank, you may not need a will.
 But for the majority of Canadians, yes, a will is a must-have.

 If you’re not sure if you do need a will, if any of the following apply to you, you need a will: